Bellese/angular-design-system/README.md

 The modal is essentially the button component that renders a modal component.
 But we are extending the option to add dynamic custom components within the modal. once you render the app-modal component with the requirements below everything should connect for you.

+*remember - when you import modalModule make sure you do it as modalModule.forRoot()

 	Required:
 Modal Title – Title of the Modal
 Modal Data – The data to be sent to the modal body